 Creator Led Brands: How Little Chonk Built A $1M+ Pet Product On A TikTok Audience

-Their launch sold out in four minutes, and they did seven-figures in year one with a $0 CAC
+Their launch sold out in four minutes, and they did seven-figures in year one without spending any money on ads.

 Of all the articles we've written on this blog so far, this was the easiest (and most fun) to track down photos for.
 And that's because Hampton member Bryan Reisberg is a full-time (and hilarious) content creator.
 He's the founder of a pet brand called Little Chonk, and his dog, Maxine, is famous.